polca/unfold/README.md

 ```

 The resulting data package is saved in the current directory
-and cna be shared with other users.
+and can be shared with other users.

 #### unfold